 If you have naturally curly hair, it's crucial to find a cut that shows off what your texture can do.
 Hawkins recommends the blunt triangular bob for curls and coils thanks to its chic structure and lack of styling it requires.
 If this look is speaking to you, ask your stylist for a chin-length cut that frames your face.
 It will allow you to show off your facial features and your curls with very little work on your part.

-"If your hair is slightly wavy, shags are it for 2022," says Hawkins.
-You can achieve this 70s-inspired look by asking your stylist to frame your face, focus on how your waves form, and cut the length to right above the shoulder.
+"If your hair is slightly wavy, shags are it," says Hawkins.
+You can achieve this '70s-inspired look by asking your stylist to frame your face, focus on how your waves form, and cut the length to right above the shoulder.
 It's meant to be messy, so it doesn't require the sort of heavy hot tool use that a more refined look demands.

 Loading More Posts...